-Student Focus Group - Understanding the Different Dimensions of IMC
+Students-Understanding the Different Dimensions of IMC & Student Perceptions

-It is evident that students have some understanding and appreciation of IMC however their views are perhaps not to the expected standard when asked unprompted.
 Students have identified some key phrases associated with IMC, for example "Organised", "Uniform" and "Organisation-wide".
 These suggest that they see IMC as a way of organising and controlling.
 There is little evidence of depth of understanding or appreciation of the breadth of the subject as demonstrated in the earlier quote by Schulz (2004).
-Some students seemed to consider IMC to be the same as Marketing Communications - this shows a lack of appreciation of the strategic nature of IMC but also mirrors some Marketing Communications text books that utilise the terms interchangeably.

-When considering the different dimensions of IMC and the key theorists leading in this field students were able to mention some academics unprompted (Fill, Nowak and Phelps, Schultz, Kitchen).
-However, they did not highlight the differences in their contribution, for example, that Schultz is the founder and that Schultz and Kitchen have undertaken many research studies nationally and internationally (1997, 1999, 2000).
+Students were able to name theorists however, they did not highlight the differences in their contribution.
 This suggests that students have not fully grasped the academic arguments throughout the last 25 years.
 It was evident that students were aware of some of the key academic models however, there was not a real sense that they appreciated that IMC could be tactical (Lee and Park 2007) or more strategic (Duncan and Moriarty 1998, Kliatchko 2005, 2008).
-Students have completed assessments incorporating IMC theory and should be more familiar with the different perspectives.
-During the focus group students were asked to think about their own perspective of IMC and then discuss it with others in the focus group before putting the following words in order

-Practitioner discourse

-Means of one-voice coordination

-Media Planning Tool

-Theoretical concept

-Management Fad

-The findings above identify that the students see IMC as something that organisations do rather than a theoretical subject.
-This might explain why they did not fully understand the models.
-The above shows that students think that IMC is important and also that it has longevity.
+During the focus group students were asked to think about and discuss perspectives of IMC before putting the following words in order - (Best Match with group perspective) Practitioner discourse, Means of one-voice coordination, Media Planning Tool, Theoretical concept, Management Fad (Worst Match).
+This indicates that students see IMC as something that organisations do rather than a theoretical subject.
+It does show that they think IMC is important and that it has longevity.

-Student Focus Group - Perceived value and contribution of IMC to Organisations
+Students-Perceived value and contribution of IMC to Organisations

 Students identify some value of IMC within organisations, for instance "Knowing and having a coherent message", "Everyone knowing the message", "Everyone in organisation is brought together", "Coherent message".
-There is evidence that students understand the value in terms of consistency and one voice (Nowak and Phelps approach) but also that it can bring at a more strategic level (Duncan and Moriarty).
+There is evidence that students understand the value in terms of consistency and one voice but also that it can bring more at a more strategic level.
 Students did not fully address this aspect within the focus group suggesting that perhaps either a) they were not aware or b) they still have little real life work experience in this field.
 More would have been expected here (for instance, impact on customer behavior and brand loyalty, relationship building, PR, competitive advantage etc).
 Students also were somewhat quiet on the organisational barriers to IMC citing only, "Managers lack of knowledge re importance" and "Resistance to Change."

-Student Focus Group - Challenges and Benefits of studying IMC
+Students-Challenges and Benefits of studying IMC

 It was evident in the discussion that respondents were considering the challenges of studying the IMC subject rather than the actual art of studying itself.
 Students have obviously struggled with aspects of the IMC curriculum, stating that it is "difficult to identify what is good IMC".
-They do however appreciate the correlation between IMC and other marketing theories, for instance, "Initially it almost seemed that IMC was clever marketing, even common sense, but then realised that many others did not see it that way" and "Overlaps with other marketing subjects and communications topics"

-It is evident that some students were beginning to think at a critical level e.g. about the differences between IMC and Marketing Communications, and how IMC is integral to other business and marketing strategies.
+They do appreciate the similarities and connections between IMC and other marketing theories, e.g. "Initially it almost seemed that IMC was clever marketing, even common sense, but then realised that many others did not see it that way" and "Overlaps with other marketing subjects and communications topics" It is evident that some students were beginning to think at a critical level e.g. about the differences between IMC and Marketing Communications, and how IMC is integral to other business and marketing strategies.
 They recognised that it is more strategic than they initially anticipated when they started studying the subject.

-When considering the benefits of studying IMC students did appreciate that it gave them good examples of real life organisational situations, "practical - you could see the benefit of theory in practice" and also that it would be of value to them in their future career, "attended CIM event...
-Business people are talking about IMC even though they might not know it", "opportunities to help organisations - knowing that they should be practicing IMC but are not"
+When considering the benefits of studying IMC students did appreciate that it gave them good examples of real life organisational situations, "practical, you could see the benefit of theory in practice" and also that it would be of value to them in their career, "attended CIM event - Business people talking about IMC even though they might not know it", "opportunities to help organisations - knowing that they should be practicing IMC but are not".

-Academic Staff Interviews & Focus Group - Early Indications
+Academic Staff - Early Indications